GSA/search.digitalgov.gov/drafts/2015-07-24-display-overview.md

 tags: help-manual manage-display facets modules related-sites
 ---

-[DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Display > Display Overview
+[Search.gov Home](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Display > Display Overview

 INSERT THUMBNAIL OF SCREENSHOT, WHICH IS LINK TO LARGER IMAGE WITH THE DIFFERENT PAGE ELEMENTS IDENTIFIED

 ## Facets

 A *facet* is a way to refine a search, like looking at something through a particular narrow view.
-In DigitalGov Search, facets refine based on [Collections](/manual/collections.html), [RSS feeds](/manual/rss.html), or [image/video content](/manual/content-overview.html).
+In Search.gov, facets refine based on [Collections](/manual/collections.html), [RSS feeds](/manual/rss.html), or [image/video content](/manual/content-overview.html).
 In the desktop view, facets display in a top navigation bar.
 On smaller screens, they are available as a section of the menu.
 The navigation bar and menu section will only appear after you turn one or more facets on.

 **Label.** (Smaller screens only) By default, we use the section label 'Search' for your facets.
 Enter a label in the label field if you'd like something other than this default.
 Keep your label consistent with the options you're listing and under 15 characters.